Generic selectors

 Marital Covenant

-While the Bible does not explicitly mention that marriage is a covenant, it is quite clear that this is the case in the parallel of the first covenant with ancient Israel of which God said, “I am your husband” (Jeremiah 3:8).
-It also follows the pattern of the new covenant for true Christians who will be the bride of Christ[4].
+While the Bible does not explicitly mention that marriage is a covenant, it is quite clear this is the case in the parallel of the first covenant with ancient Israel when God said, “I am a husband” (Jer.
+31:32).
+It also follows the pattern of the new covenant for Christians who will be the bride of Christ[4].
 Regardless of the type, the definition of a covenant remains the same:

 God’s covenant with ancient Israel was based upon a lifetime[5] commitment of love, faithfulness, and trust.
 The Israelites were chosen by God as His special people[6] and God promised them long and healthy physical lives filled with abundance.
 For their part, the Israelites were to love[7] God and obey His Law as outlined in the Bible and summarized in the Ten Commandments.